Shankar-Kanni/gcp-task/README.md

   2. Maven for build and release
   3. Docker building image
   4. GCP artifactory for storing the artifacts and docker image
-  5. Helm charts for deploying the application on GKE
+  5. Helm charts for deploying the application on GKE.
-  6. GKE to run containers
+  6. GKE to run containers.